 Following is a list of our committee members and their titles:

-Paula Wood-Adams, Interim Vice-President, Research and Graduate Studies, Professor of Chemical and Materials Engineering (polymer science and processing)
+Paula Wood-Adams, Special Advisor to the Vice-President, Research and Graduate Studies, Professor of Chemical and Materials Engineering (polymer science and processing)

 Monica Mulrennan, Associate Vice-President, Research, Development and Outreach, Professor of Geography (indigenous geographies and community-based research)